 You can use the Categories and Tags drop-down menu to filter the display and restrict it to certain kinds of events.
-To de-select categories and show all events, click the crossed circle next to the currently displayed category.
+To de-select categories or tags and show all events, click the crossed circle next to the currently displayed category.

 Now he worships at an altar of a stagnant pool